Kajabi/sage-archived/README.md

 ## Deploying Sage
 ### Cut A New Version Of Sage
 #### Git Remote Installation
-Before bumping the Sage version please ensure you have deploy rights to our [Heroku Sage-Design-System app](https://dashboard.heroku.com/apps/sage-design-system/) and you have Heroku app defined as a git remote location named `heroku`.
+Before bumping the Sage version please ensure you have deploy rights to our [Heroku Sage-Design-System app](https://dashboard.heroku.com/apps/sage-design-system/) and you have the Heroku app defined as a git remote location named `heroku`.
 For more information on how to set a Heroku app as a git remote see the [Heroku help docs](https://devcenter.heroku.com/articles/git#for-an-existing-heroku-app).

-#### Create A Draft Release in Github
+#### Create A Draft Release In Github
 Create a draft release tagged with the future version-tagged git commit (example: `v0.17.1`) that will be landing in `master` if one does not already exist.
 Describe the changes incoming since the last version, this is our official changelog.

-Save this release "As Draft" in Github.
+Save this release "As A Draft" in Github.
 It will be automatically released when the version-tagged commit is merged into `master`.

 #### Version Bump & Deploy Docs With `yarn version`
 Use [`yarn version`](https://classic.yarnpkg.com/en/docs/cli/version/) to automatically bump your frontend package version with a version-tagged git commit.
-This command also will automatically deploy this version bump to the [sage-design-system.kajabi.com](https://sage-design-system.kajabi.com/) public documentation.
+This command also automatically deploys the new version bump to our [sage-design-system.kajabi.com](https://sage-design-system.kajabi.com/) public documentation.

 ```bash
 $ yarn version --minor